-The Building Code Skills Development Program for Internationally Trained Individuals, delivered by George Brown College and in partnership with WoodGreen, is a skills-training initiative that prepares participants for the role of Building Official with the construction and public administration sectors.
-Participants will learn:
+The Building Code Skills Development Program for Internationally Trained Individuals, delivered by George Brown College in partnership with WoodGreen, is a skills-training initiative that prepares participants for the role of Building Official, working in the construction sector or public administration.

 - Technical communication skills and electronic communication processes used by the construction industry

-- Reading and interpreting construction drawings and an understanding of how drawings must be prepared for building permit applications
+- Reading and interpretation of construction drawings, and how drawings must be prepared for building permit applications

-As a partner in the program, WoodGreen cultivates relationships with employers to engage them as guest speakers and to provide site tours, job shadowing and paid work placements.
-We also help students get ready for employment through workshops and one-on-one support to help with resumes and interviewing skills.
+WoodGreen supports the program by cultivating relationships with employers and creating opportunities for guest lectures, site tours, job shadowing and paid work placements.
+We also help students prepare for employment through workshops and one-on-one support to build resume writing and interviewing skills.

 For more information, download the program flyer or visit the George Brown College website.